Overview

 the bottom of the meniscus.

-- Compare clocks, stopwatches, and digital timers so students see that the equipment depends on the
+- Compare clocks, stopwatches, and digital timers so you see that the equipment depends on the

 time interval being measured.